-My struggle wasn’t about not being interested in what they had to say—I genuinely was – but sometimes my monkey mind was racing so fast from one thought to the next that I would get distracted and just miss a critical part of what they were saying.
+My struggle wasn’t about not being interested in what they had to say—I genuinely was.
+But sometimes my monkey mind was racing so fast from one thought to the next that I would get distracted and just miss a critical part of what they were saying.
 Or even if I heard it on the surface, I wasn’t listening deeply enough to understand the deeper meaning behind their words.

 The power of questions stuck with me, but figuring out which ones will best serve a conversation requires a high level of emotional intelligence—and a lot of practice.
 So let’s get into it.

 First, actually listen.

-We’ve all been in that situation when we’re telling a story, and the other person asks a semi-random question that reveals they were only half listening.
+We’ve all been in that situation when we’re telling a story, and the other person asks a semi-random question that reveals they were only half-listening.
 Or, we’ve been the perpetrator ourselves because our minds drifted off while in conversation.
 Either way, it doesn’t feel good.

 Ask more questions.

 According to Harvard Business Review, most of us don’t ask enough questions.
-They cite research showing that, “among the most common complaints people make after having a conversation, such as an interview, a first date, or a work meeting, is “I wish she had asked me more questions” and “I can’t believe she didn’t ask me any questions.”
+They cite research showing that “among the most common complaints people make after having a conversation, such as an interview, a first date, or a work meeting, is ‘I wish she had asked me more questions,’ and ‘I can’t believe she didn’t ask me any questions.’”

 Ask follow-up questions.

 In other words, it validates to the other person that they’re being heard, which on a deeper level shows how much you value them.
-In Henry’s case, when I make a point to ask him these types of questions, he’s less likely to meltdown or get frustrated because I get a deeper understanding of his perspective and can respond accordingly.
+In Henry’s case, when I make a point to ask him these types of questions, he’s less likely to meltdown or be frustrated because I have a deeper understanding of his perspective and can respond accordingly.